Wed. Mar 29th, 2023

 The flying taxi company Joby Aviation Inc., based in California, recently applied for certification to export its eVTOLs to the UK.
 Firms like these are constantly in contact with authorities.
 In addition, the British flying taxi firm “Autonomous Flight” announced a $100 million Series C investment in December of last year.

-We hope you learnt something from the news.
+Finally, we hope you learnt something from the news.
 So please stick with us for tech-related news and blogs on our website.

 Also, remember to maintain your SEO and security for the website if you are doing any business online.